 By its design, a lap seal uses less film – the equivalent of the width of the seal – on every bag.
 However, some films have special barrier layers, such as odor, heat, etc., which don’t allow for the bag to seal properly unless a fin seal is used.

-Films may also come with various features, such as zippers or gas release valves to keep products fresh.
+Films for vertical form fill seal machines may come with various features, such as zippers or gas release valves to keep products fresh.

 Step 2: Dosing and Filling the Product

 The next step in the process is filling, which is accomplished by connecting the bagging machine to multi-head scale or other filling machine, such as a multi-head weigher or other filler.